Clovia (sorority): History

 The sorority expanded slowly with the addition of a similarly themed local chapter at the University of Minnesota, called Sigma Phi Eta, joining in 1937.
 In 1939 this chapter formalized a name change by becoming the Beta chapter of Clovia, with its parent chapter adopting the name of Alpha chapter.
 Scattered yearbook references note that the National 4-H Foundation was involved in coordinating the formation of chapters.
 Four additional chapters have been formed in the decades since that start.

 The cooperative nature of the sorority appears to have distinguished it from other Greek Letter Organizations, where several chapters identified their reason for formation being that their low-cost, cooperative model was cheaper than competing dorms, general sororities, or other living arrangements.
 Today, the Alpha of Clovia chapter operates as a co-op.
 Rather than a social sorority, Clovia calls itself a "Service and Social" organization.

 Each of the two surviving chapters manages its affairs directly with a shared history.
 Both have chapter homes that are owned by their alumni associations.
 Occasional meetings are held on a rotating basis.

 In 2016, the Alpha of Clovia chapter revised its constitution to operate as a 4-H-themed cooperative house.
 The Beta of Clovia chapter has a more visible sorority program, although it does not caucus with the campus Panhellenic.
 But it presents multiple events each year in conjunction with the nearby fraternities and sororities present on the St. Paul, or Agricultural campus of the University of Minnesota.

 Symbols

 Regnier was the designer of the Clovia crest and its official pin.
 The name, Clovia, was a suggestion from a Kansas State professor of the Greek language.
 Clovia is a Greek word for the clover plant.
 The sorority's colors are shamrock green and white.

 Philanthropy

 Both chapters of Clovia support local philanthropies, including the 4-H and the National FFA Organization (FFA).

 Chapters

 Seven chapters of Clovia were formed.
 As a naming convention, chapters were consistently referenced by both their chapter designation and the name of the national organization, thus Alpha of Clovia, Beta of Clovia, Gamma of Clovia, etc. Two chapters remain active.
-Active chapters are noted in bold, inactive chapters are in italic.
+Active chapters are noted in bold, inactive chapters are in italics.